hotg-ai/rune/docs/tutorials/proc_block_2.md

 ## Setup

 Let's begin by generating the gesture_agg processing block files.
-Run the following Cargo command in the `proc_blocks` folder.
+Run the following Cargo command in the `proc-blocks` folder.

 ```bash
 cargo new gesture_agg --lib